$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Equivalence Between Models of Different Widths

 \paragraph{Comparison with $\mu$P in Table~8 of \citet{yang2022tensor}.} The version of $\mu$P stated in \citet{yang2022tensor} does not consider a general entrywise optimizer; instead, it gives parametrizations specifically for SGD and Adam.
 They do not explicitly discuss weight decay, though it is included in the implementation (we will discuss this later in Appendix~\ref{appen:exp-verification-equivalence}).
 They also do not discuss scaling for $\varepsilon$.
 So we focus on the comparison of $A,B,C$.

 For vector-like input weights, the first column of Table~8 of \citet{yang2022tensor} translates to

 Notice that here $\nin$ is constant, while $\nout \to \infty$ (comparable to $n$ in our convention).
-This is asymptotically equivalent to what we state in the ``Vector-like'' column of Table~\ref{tab:mup_scaling_main} (setting $m=1$ for SGD and $m=0$ for Adam).
+This is asymptotically equivalent to what we state in the ``Vector-like'' row of Table~\ref{tab:mup_scaling_main} (setting $m=1$ for SGD and $m=0$ for Adam).

 For vector-like output weights, the second column of Table~8 of~\cite{yang2022tensor} translates to